-This homemade gluten-free honey oat bread requires no yeast, no kneading, and is baked in under an hour.
+This kid-approved homemade gluten-free honey oat bread requires no yeast, no kneading, and is baked in under an hour.

 Disclosure: Thank you Bob’s Red Mill for sponsoring this post!
 Check out their full line of oat products at BobsRedMill.com.